Rick-Houser/jeh/_posts/2025-03-22-laying-the-sre-foundation.md

 - `Measure Everything:` Metrics are your eyes into the system.

 ## Up Next
-In part 2, we're taking our observability game up a notch by adding Grafana to visualize all those Prometheus metrics we set up.
-Expect to see slick dashboards showing request rates, latencies, and more.
-Turning raw data into something you can actually see and act on.
-We'll hook Grafana into our Docker setup, making it easy to spot trends and troubleshoot issues.
-Later, in part 3, we'll add alerting and cloud deployment, and by part 4, we'll dive deeper with tools like Loki for logs.
-Stay tuned as we continue to build reliability in the next post!
+In Part 2, I’ll take observability further by adding Grafana to visualize the Prometheus metrics we set up.
+You’ll see dashboards showing request rates, latencies, and more, turning raw data into actionable insights.
+Stay tuned as we continue to build reliability in the next post.